sjmudd/bacula-rpm-builder/README.md

 upstream code so that it is visible to more peope and they are able to use it to build rpms directly if needed.

-This information has been missing in the upstream source code as described in:
+This information has been missing in the upstream source code as described

-see:
+below:
 - https://bugs.bacula.org/view.php?id=2575 (original)
 - https://gitlab.bacula.org/bacula-community-edition/bacula-community/-/issues/2575
 - https://bugs.bacula.org/view.php?id=2576 (original)